Floydlang/floyd/Notes/Floyd code.markdown

 * Users of the struct are not affected if you introduce a setter or getter to a property.
 They are also unaffected if you move a function from being a member function to a free function - they call them the same way.
 * There is no implicit _this_.
-* _invariant_ is required and is an expression that must always be true - or the song-struct is defect.
+* _invariant_ is required for structs that have dependencies between members (that have setters or mutating members) and is an expression that must always be true - or the song-struct is defect.
 The invariant function will automatically be called whenever before a new value is exposed to client code: when returning a value from a constructor, from a mutating member function etc.

 ### Member-data
 * All members must have default value.